 WSI Overview

-The worker streaming interface is designed to be a simple, “KISS”, FIFO sequential method for workers to exchange a stream of messages.
+The worker streaming interface is designed to be a simple, FIFO sequential method for workers to exchange a stream of messages.
 In WSI, workers producing data are always OCP masters, while workers consuming data are always OCP slaves.
 In cases where the workers are collocated (in the same device), this allows the possibility of “glue-less” or “gasket-less” signal connection between workers when both implementers choose the same WIP attributes.

 WSI is purposefully “feature-constrained” for simplicity.
 In additional to the data protocol attributes described earlier, the worker implementer makes these choices: